smartdevicelink/sdl_server_guides/docs/Getting Started/API/index.md

 ---
 ### `POST /applications/passthrough`
-This route update whether an app will be able to send unknown RPCs through App Service RPC Passsthrough.
+This route updates whether an app will be able to send unknown RPCs through App Service RPC Passsthrough.

 ---
 ### `POST /applications/hybrid`